 What Is Supplier Compliance Management?

 Supplier compliance management is a high-risk and high-reward function in a contemporary company.
-The amount of money that firms spend with suppliers reflects this; for example, according to the Australian ISO 20400 Committee for sustainable procurement, most Australian businesses now spend 40 to 80 percent of their budgets on their supply chains.
+The amount of money firms spend with suppliers reflects this; for example, according to the Australian ISO 20400 Committee for Sustainable Procurement, most Australian businesses now consume 40 to 80 percent of their budgets on their supply chains.
 That said, managing suppliers throughout the entire lifecycle can be difficult due to the many vendors and suppliers typically used by a corporate organization.

 What Is the Difference Between Supplier Management and Supplier Compliance?

-Supplier management is about the performance of your suppliers, and implementing initiatives to streamline communications and drive efficiencies with those suppliers.
-It encompasses the entire lifecycle, to assure high performance and a mutually beneficial relationship.
+Supplier management is about the performance of your suppliers and implementing initiatives to streamline communications and drive efficiencies with those suppliers.
+It encompasses the entire lifecycle to ensure high performance and a mutually beneficial relationship.

 Supplier management uses KPIs, metrics, and scorecards to monitor defect rates, lead times, and order accuracy.
 These tools help drive efficient supplier management by setting targets and establishing timelines for corrective actions.